aws/copilot-cli/site/content/docs/manifest/environment.en.md

 <span class="parent-field">http.private.</span><a id="http-private-certificates" href="#http-private-certificates" class="field">`certificates`</a> <span class="type">Array of Strings</span>
 List of [AWS Certificate Manager certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs.html) ARNs.
 By attaching public or private certificates to your load balancer, you can associate your Backend Services with a domain name and reach them with HTTPS.
-See the [Developing/Domains](../developing/domain.en.md#use-domain-in-your-existing-validated-certificates) guide to learn more.
+See the [Developing/Domains](../developing/domain.en.md#use-domain-in-your-existing-validated-certificates) guide to learn more about how to redeploy services using [`http.alias`](./backend-service.en.md#http-alias).

 <span class="parent-field">http.private.</span><a id="http-private-subnets" href="#http-private-subnets" class="field">`subnets`</a> <span class="type">Array of Strings</span>
 The subnet IDs to place the internal load balancer in.